Split Payments for Swiss marketplaces: How automatic payment splitting works

 Chargebacks

-A chargeback occurs when a buyer reverses the payment via their bank or credit card provider.
-For marketplaces, the liability issue is complex: Formally, the chargeback goes to the Merchant of Record – this is usually the PSP or the platform.
+A chargeback occurs when a buyer demands a refund via their bank or credit card provider.
+For marketplaces, the liability issue is complex: Formally, the chargeback goes to the merchant of record – this is usually the PSP or the platform.

-In practice, the chargeback fee (typically CHF 20–25) is either borne by the merchant or split between the platform and the merchant, depending on the contractual agreement.
+In practice, the chargeback fee (typically CHF 20-25) is either borne by the merchant or shared between the platform and the merchant, depending on the contractual agreement.

-Split Payments define how a payment is split.
-The payout to the merchant is a separate process that can take place at a later time.
+Split payments define how a payment is split.
+The payout to the merchant is a separate process that can take place at a later date.

 Model